 Things became even more interesting (at least for me) when many cyber experts sadly admitted that they feel neither proficient at, nor experienced in dealing with messy human factors.
 And since this is exactly where physical security and protective intelligence experts live, the potential for more cooperation is right in front of us.

 Much of my surveillance detection work over the years had essentially patrolled the border between physical security and protective intelligence.
-Bridging the gap between these two important fields very often comes down to providing some new data inputs and connecting dots that no one else is.
+Bridging the gap between these two important fields very often comes down to providing some new data inputs and connecting dots that no one else is connecting.

 I would now like to explore ways of doing the same for the cyber-physical gap.
 I’m looking forward to educating myself on cyber security, talking to and learning from the experts, and joining those who have begun patrolling the cyber-physical security border.